juliendelile/MECAGEN/README.md

 * <a href="http://sourceforge.net/projects/boost/files/boost/1.55.0/boost_1_55_0.tar.gz/download" target="_blank">Boost</a>
 * <a href="http://download.qt.io/official_releases/online_installers/qt-opensource-linux-x64-online.run" target="_blank">QT5.x</a>

-Then, if your machine is equipped with an NVIDIA graphics card, we recommend to install the CUDA library, by command or download:
+(b) Then, if your machine is equipped with an NVIDIA graphics card, we recommend to install the CUDA library, by command or download:

 ```shell
 sudo apt-get install nvidia-cuda-toolkit